Seagate/cortx/doc/S3ServerQuickStart.md

 ### You're all set & You're awesome

-In case of any query feel free to write to our [SUPPORT](support.md).
+In case of any queries, feel free to write to our [SUPPORT](SUPPORT.md).

-Let's start without a delay to contribute to seagate's open source initiative and join this movement with us keeping a common goal of making data storage better, more efficient and more accessible.
+Let's start without a delay to contribute to Seagate's open source initiative and join this movement with us, keeping a common goal of making data storage better, more efficient and more accessible.

 Seagate welcomes You! :relaxed: